senthilvelnataraj/senthilvelnataraj/README.md

 ### Hi there 👋

-I'm currently seeking a Job in Germany
+I'm currently residing in Berlin, Germany

-- 🔭 I was working as a Software Quality Engineer
+- 🔭 I am working a a Engineer Test & Quality (Software)
 - 🌱 I’m currently learning the German Language
-- 👯 I’m looking for a Job in QA Profile.
 - 💬 Ask me about anything, I'm happy to help.
 - 📫 How to reach me: senthilveleurope1990@gmail.com
 - 😄 Pronouns: He / Him / His